 But it wasn't really all that upsetting to me.
 At the time I was disappointed and probably drank a lot to cover it up.
 The monetary investment alone was significant.
 But truly, there wasn't - and isn't - much of my ego invested in the place from which I earn[ed] my diploma.
 It was about the education.

 It got me thinking, though.
-Was I embarrassed about not getting in to Michigan?
+Was I embarrassed about not getting in to the Mitten?
 No, not really.
 It's more like I'm proud of it.
 It's a good story to tell, actually.
 It garners me a little bit of sympathy, it's funny, and everybody hates the big corporate university that can't even reject people in a nice way.
 And I wasn't a bad applicant, after all.
 I graduated from a decent (although certainly not outstanding) undergraduate institution with good grades (3.201), particularly in my major (History, 3.25) and minors (Political Science, 3.0, and Philosophy, 3.29).
 Thanks to the quarter system, I had taken a very wide variety of classes.
 My recommendations were outstanding - all of the professors from whom I'd requested them had offered me copies of what they gave to the schools, just so I knew what the schools were getting.
 I'd been out of undergrad for a couple of years, so I was slightly more mature (and therefore more appealing?) than my 20-year-old counterparts.
 My GRE scores were really good: Quantitative, 580; Verbal, 640; Analytical, 730.
 So why didn't they want me?

 The point of this isn't really the getting in, or not getting in, to UM's Ph.D. program.
 It's really about my big, honkin' ego.
 Why do I still know or care what my GPA was from undergrad?
 Why do I have my GRE scores memorized?
 Why am I proud of these things that don't matter at all?

 I think that it's important, and sensible, and understandable, and logical, to be proud of some things even if they involve a certain about of self-love or vanity.
 For instance, some of my friends can't say enough about the fact that I graduated from law school and passed the bar on my first try.
 (There used to be the inevitable John F. Kennedy, Jr. comparisons until he died; it must've been really sad for him to have had to deal with that constantly.
 I mean, there was so much more to him than that.)
 But I'm obviously not doing anything with my law degree right now, much less my license.
 It's just sitting there in my brain or my safe deposit box, respectively, gathering dust, wasting a hell of a lot of money (yes, I'm still paying the student loans).
 It was a waste of time.
 It was a waste of money.
 I'm not saying that the process wasn't valuable.
 I'm not saying that I didn't learn anything.
 I'm not saying, necessarily, that if I could go back knowing what I know now, that I wouldn't do it again.
-I sure as hell wouldn't take the same classes, and I wouldn't have fooled myself into thinking that I could convince LS [one of my profs, who turned out to be more evil than he originally appeared] that he was a human being and so should treat others as if they were.
+I sure as hell wouldn't take the same classes, and I wouldn't have fooled myself into thinking that I could convince LS that he was a human being and so should treat others as if they were.
 I learned a lot.
 But law school changed me in some very significant, very negative ways.
 I see potential liability everywhere.
 I find it hard to talk without using words like "mitigate" and "reprehensible" - I am not kidding, it changed my vocabulary drastically.
 It's not a part of me of which I feel particularly proud.
 If I was, I'd be an attorney.
 I'm not.
 I can't be without feeling like I've sold my soul.
 I have the legal education, and of that I can be grateful.
 My J.D. means more to me than my esq. ever could.

 So when my friends ooh and aah about the Attorney Registration and Disciplinary Commission card in my wallet, what can I say?
 It's nothing.
 It really is nothing to me.